Articles with 'whole foods'

 The further we can get away from the mass produced crap that is “generally recognized as safe” by the FDA the closer we get to improving our health.

 Need a delicious suggestion?
 Try this Pan Seared Pastured Chicken with Sauteed Vegetables and Rosemary Roasted Potatoes… sans plastic.

 Starting January first I gave it my all.
 I joined the gym and got on that blasted stair-master every day, for forty-five minutes.
 Surely this was the way to lose those dreaded ten pounds.

-And, within a couple of months after my New Year’s resolution, I was a little bit chubbier than when I had first started.
+And, within a couple of months after my New Year’s resolution to lose weight, I was a little bit chubbier than when I first started.

 Blasted big butts, Batman!
 What kind of evil spell had been cast upon me that I couldn’t take it off and keep it off?
 Every, single, year!

 I had good intentions, just like everyone else that commits to losing weight at the onset of the New Year does.
-But, what happened?
+What happened?

-Well for starters, I didn’t have what many folks don’t have when they begin a weight loss regimen in the middle of winter, nature and the environment on our side.
+Well for starters, I didn’t have what many folks don’t have when they begin a weight loss regimen in the middle of winter, nature and the environment on my side.

-In the middle of winter (for those of you that live in a cold climate like I do), our beautiful body is designed to store fat, slow metabolism and sleep longer, as a protective measure to keep us alive.
+In the middle of winter (for those of you that live in a cold climate like I do), our beautiful body is designed to store fat and sleep longer, as a protective measure to keep us alive.